kroyxt/elp-documentation/docs/faq/README.md

 ## How is mathematical and scientific information encapsulated?

-An example of encapsulation can be found in the [Official Proposal](https://www.reddit.com/r/EncapsulatedLanguage/comments/hvmhsr/official_proposal_vote_to_officialise_the_numeral/) for the numerals.
+An example of encapsulation can be found in the [Official Proposal](https://kroyxlab.github.io/elp-documentation/proposals/official/#numerals) for the numerals.
 The numerals have the following information cached within them:
 - 3x multiplication table (Any numeral that consists of three strokes belongs to the 3x multiplication table)
-- 4x multiplication table (Any numeral that contains only horizontal bars belongs to the 4x multiplication table)
+- 4x multiplication table (Any numeral that contains only vertical bars belongs to the 4x multiplication table)
 - All numerals representing a number greater than 4 are built from the numerals 1, 2, 3, or 4.

 A child who speaks this language natively would be taught how to recognise all the patterns that exist within their language.
 In the case of the numerals, they would be taught how to recognise the 3x and 4x multiplication tables visually.
 They'd also intuitively learn that numbers like 6 are actually additions consisting of 4 + 2.